Why have regular old tacos when you can use most of the same ingredients in a keto Mexican pizza?

 Let’s get cooking!

-This low carb Mexican pizza mashes up to of your classic dinner choices into one amazing dish, plus:
+This keto Mexican pizza mashes up to of your classic dinner choices into one amazing dish, plus:

 - Ready in just 35 minutes!

 - Super customizable – use the flavors and toppings that you’re craving!